 Guidance for Study Abroad Decision-Making During COVID

-The decision to study abroad in fall 2021 is very much tied to COVID-19 pandemic trends in host countries, as well as host country and host institution/organization responses to them.
+The decision to study abroad in spring 2022 is very much tied to COVID-19 pandemic trends in host countries, as well as host country and host institution/organization responses to them.

 The pandemic is clearly not over; some countries are experiencing new pandemic waves.
 Where the pandemic is seemingly under control, restrictions on entry may be in place to limit the possibility of a resurgence.
 In countries where study abroad students are welcome, classes may be delivered online when pandemic conditions warrant this.
 Or, in contrast, the study abroad experience may be little altered from previous years’.
 In short, the picture is mixed.

-Before then, students and guardians are strongly encouraged to review the following resources and make an informed decision.
+Students and guardians are strongly encouraged to review the following resources and make an informed decision about participation.

-Students planning to studying abroad in Fall 2021
+Students planning to studying abroad in Spring 2022

 On the positive side

 - Beloit College’s study abroad partner universities and organizations now are experienced in helping to ensure educational continuity and safety under the pandemic.
 Many post and regularly update information about the measures they are taking on their websites.